Boise Water Quality at a Glance

 Test Your Water

 Contact Veolia Water Idaho customer service at (208) 343-5421 for information about water testing options.
-Independent testing is especially recommended for homes with private wells or concerns about specific contaminants like PFAS or lead.
+Independent testing is especially recommended for homes with private wells or specific concerns about arsenic, chromium-6, or PFAS contamination.

 Water in a barrel